ehrbase/documentation/source/09_flat/00_description/index.rst

 General Description
 ===================

-.. warning:: WIP
+.. warning:: WIP (Work In Progress)

 The Flat format offers a simplified representation of a openEHR Composition.
-Data is represented as a map of human readable parts to values.
+Data is represented as a map of human readable paths to values.

 .. code-block:: json